Blich-Studio/api-gateway/README.md

 > **⚠️ CRITICAL: Email Provider Not Implemented**
 > Email sending is currently **NOT functional in production**.
 The system logs verification URLs to the console in development mode but does not send actual emails.
 You **must** implement an email provider (SendGrid, AWS SES, or Nodemailer) in `src/modules/email/email.service.ts` before deploying to production.
 See the commented examples in that file for integration guidance.

-> **Note**: Email templates are currently inline in the code.
-For better maintainability when adding more templates, consider extracting them to separate `.html` or `.hbs` files.
+> **Maintainability Note**: Email templates are currently inline in `email.service.ts`.
+For production use with multiple templates, consider extracting them to separate `.html` or `.hbs` files.
+This makes it easier to:
+> - Update designs without modifying service code
+> - Support multiple languages/locales
+> - Test templates independently
+> - Version control template changes separately

 ### REST Endpoints